devall-org/ash_feistel_cipher/README.md

 - Users can enumerate all resources (`/posts/1`, `/posts/2`...)
 - Total record counts are publicly visible

 **Solution**: This library uses a [Feistel cipher](https://en.wikipedia.org/wiki/Feistel_cipher) to transform sequential integers into non-sequential, unpredictable values.
 You keep a sequential column for ordering, and an encrypted column as the primary key.
 Only the encrypted ID is exposed in APIs and URLs.
-The transformation is deterministic, reversible, and automatically handled via database triggers integrated with Ash.
+The transformation is deterministic, collision-free, and automatically handled via database triggers integrated with Ash.

 For more details on the algorithm and implementation, see [feistel_cipher](https://github.com/devall-org/feistel_cipher).